 There is an extensive body of scientific research17 that shows LI-ESWT’s effectiveness.
 The most widely used scale to measure a man’s satisfaction with his erection is called the IIEF-5 (International Index of Erectile Function.)
 It consists of 5 questions, with a possible score of 1-5 on each.
 If a man improves by five points, his erectile dysfunction improves one level, for example “from moderate to mild”.

-Looking at an aggregate of the major studies (termed a “meta-analysis”), an average man’s erectile status will improve after treatment by a full 5 points (or level), moving from severe to moderate, from moderate to mild, from mild to normal.
+An aggregate of the major studies (termed a “meta-analysis”), found that an average man’s erectile status improved by a full 5 points (or level) after treatment with LI-ESWT, moving from severe to moderate, from moderate to mild, from mild to normal.

 The exciting thing about these studies is the quality of the research design.
 The studies are randomized double-blind placebo-controlled (RDBPC’s), which are considered the gold standard in study design.
 Patients are randomly assigned to the treatment or non-treatment group.
 The physicians conducting the study do not know which patient is in which group.
 Each patient receives either treatment or a sham treatment, but is unaware of which he is receiving.